ChristofSchwarz/vs-code-qlikextension/README.md

 ### If you upload to Qlik Cloud, you need
 - Qlik CLI from https://qlik.dev/tutorials/get-started-with-qlik-cli
 - API key for your user
+- a context to be setup with Qlik CLI `qlik context create ...`

 ### If you upload to Qlik Sense Windows you need
 - access via QRS API port 4242